carlosCharz/installingmongodb/README.md

 ls -la (the .bash_profile file should appear) cat .bash_profile (the mongodb/bin folder should appear)
 ```
-Exit the terminal app
+Exit the terminal app and reopen it
-Reopen the terminal app

 ##### 6. Create a mongod.conf file
 My mongod.conf file